National Houseplant Week: Health benefits of biophilia and plants

 - The large meditation library may feel overwhelming when you first join.

 - A lot of the meditation courses appear to target more advanced practitioners.

-A premium subscription will unlock even more resources to help you take your practice to the next level, including hundreds of teacher-led courses, their advanced audio player, and a handy offline listening feature.
-You can try the paid version on for size with a seven-day free trial.
+A premium subscription will unlock more resources to help you take your practice to the next level, including hundreds of teacher-led courses, an advanced audio player, and a handy offline listening feature.
+You can try the paid version with a seven-day free trial.